 Welcome to St Andrew's Centre - originally a Church built by Edward The Confessor - now converted to serve Pershore as a Community Centre

 Looking for a very fine venue for a conference, a party, a celebratory event or a funeral wake?
 Don’t look beyond St Andrew’s Centre at Pershore Abbey.
-Complete with modern kitchen/dish washer with all facilities, fully-heated, a toilet block with easy access, and newly painted surroundings, the Centre can hold up to 100 people for an event.
+Complete with modern kitchen/dish washer with all facilities, fully-heated, a toilet block with easy access, and newly painted surroundings, the Centre can hold up to 70 people for an event in the Main Hall and 20 people in the Upper Room.

 Following a wedding in the Abbey, St Andrew’s is ideal for an intimate reception.
 Families looking for a venue for a wake following a funeral can feel relaxed and supported in the comfortable surroundings of this ancient, former parish church.